psemiletov/tea-qt/README.md

 By default, cmake builds TEA without some features: printer and aspell support, libpoppler and djvuapi.
 To enable them, use from the build directory:

 cmake .. -DUSE_ASPELL=ON -DUSE_PRINTER=ON -DUSE_PDF=ON -DUSE_DJVU=ON

 If the Qt5 and Qt6 both are present on the system, use CMAKE_PREFIX_PATH variable to set the path to the QtN.
 Otherwise, Qt6 will be prefered.

    Examples:

 cmake -DCMAKE_PREFIX_PATH=/usr/lib/qt ..
 //usr/lib/qt is the directory with qt5

 cmake -DCMAKE_PREFIX_PATH=/usr/lib/qt6 ..
 //usr/lib/qt6 is the directory with qt6

 cmake -DCMAKE_PREFIX_PATH=$HOME/Qt/6.0.0/gcc_64/lib/cmake ..
 //here we point to the locally installed Qt6

-#### 01.02 MESON ####

-With meson, TEA supports Qt5 build.

-To build and install TEA with meson/ninja and GCC, do:

-mkdir b
-meson
-cd b
-ninja
-ninja install

-To build and install TEA with meson/ninja and CLANG, do:

-mkdir b
-CC=clang CXX=clang++ meson b
-cd b
-ninja
-ninja install

-To enable PDF and DJVU text extraction support use, and Aspell support (disabled by default as well as the printing support):

-mkdir b
-meson b
-meson configure -Dpdf=enabled -Ddjvu=enabled -Daspell=enabled b
-cd b
-ninja
-ninja install

-#### 01.03 QMAKE ####
+#### 01.02 QMAKE ####

+QMake building system is outdated and supported by TEA just as legacy and to make TEA works at old distros or systems (Windows XP for example).

-With qmake, TEA supports Qt4 and Qt5 build.
+TEA's qmake project file supports Qt4 and Qt5 build.

 With qmake to build is simple:

 qmake
 make
 make install (as root or with sudo)

 To make some source configuration (with qmake), use CONFIG variable at qmake command line parameter.
 For example:

 qmake "CONFIG+=useclang" "CONFIG+=noaspell"

 You can use some values: